 Keep in mind, however, that our skills grow directly in proportion to the code we’re able to understand, not the documentation! :)

 And remember one more thing—you should always aim for balance.
 When we have time, we can try to stay focused on educating ourselves, but most of the time we need to act fast and then our "learning from code" process needs to take a back seat.

 Well, I’d argue that it is a solution suitable for problems with some complexity and a quite narrow domain.
-Would I go with Rails if I were starting a new project now?
-Well, I already do, without regret, but as I mentioned before—the most important thing is to choose the right tool for the problem, not the other way around.
+Would I necessarily go with Ruby off Rails if I were starting a new project now?
+Well, I am currently using Rails, without regret, but as I mentioned before—the most important thing is to choose the right tool for the problem, not the other way around.
 Do we need a huge forging hammer when all we want to do is stick a nail into a wall?
 On the other hand, however, driving a nail into a wall requires a tool, you can’t do it with your hands alone.
 It’s not the speed with which we write functionalities that makes us good programmers, but rather the ability to make the right decisions depending on the circumstances.

 In my next piece, I will be laying down my thoughts on the Rails Way and Active Record, so stay tuned!